Information Technology Services (ITS)

 “No small feat”: size and scale mean extensive work

 “The migration to Teams Phone was an ambitious project with a clear goal,” says Will Hu, Manager, Telecommunications at EIS.
-“For a University of this size and scale, such a transition is no small feat.
+“For a university of this size and scale, such a transition is no small feat.
 But the decision was driven by several factors, including cost savings.”

 By moving to Teams Phone, the University has reduced departmental telephony costs by approximately 25 per cent per phone line.
+The project is now successfully completed at the St. George and Mississauga campuses with work underway at the Scarborough campus for completion in late 2025.

 Benefits: Streamlining communication and boosting efficiency